azerion/gamedock-sdk/docs/unityEditorMode.md

 # Unity editor mode

+> This section is only targeted at the Unity platform.

 > By default, most of the Gamedock SDK features are also functional from within the Unity editor.
 This is useful to minimize the amount of platform-specific builds needed to fully test a feature.
 Some features require a bit different flow or might behave or look a bit different than on an actual device, those cases are discussed in more details in the individual features sections.

 ## Configuring the Unity editor mode